-We did not followed the tradition, we didn’t had thanksgiving meal, we didn’t do any thanksgiving activity, definitely no black Friday and no cyber Monday!!!
+We did not follow the tradition, we didn’t have thanksgiving meal, we didn’t do any thanksgiving activity, definitely no black Friday and no cyber Monday.
 Instead, I spent my day with my kids decorating a Christmas tree.
-I am thrifty and sentimental in certain things, my faux 5′ Christmas tree is as old as my seven year old daughter, same as majority of the hanging ornaments.
-I found many ornaments became tarnish and spoil after many years of reuse.
-Looking at how badly those ornaments’ surfaces has discolored and worn out, it’s time to give them an uplift.
-Of course, not all can be refurbished, I still have to throw away some broken pieces and add in some new one, but at least I can keep it to minimum.
+I am thrifty and sentimental in certain things, my faux 5′ Christmas tree is as old as my seven-year-old daughter, same as the majority of the hanging ornaments.
+I found many ornaments became tarnished and spoiled after many years of reuse.
+Looking at how badly those ornaments have discolored and worn out, it’s time to give them an uplift.
+Of course, not all can be refurbished, I still have to throw away some broken pieces and add in some new one, but at least I can keep it to a minimum.

-To be precised on the material for this example, I used:
+To be precise on the material for this example, I used: